No-Cook Tomato (Pizza) Sauce

 Whether you opt to use it freshly made or from your freezer stash, this No-Cook Tomato Sauce is a winner that delivers the perfect base every time.

-Try this Easy Pumpkin Seed Pesto or this Caesar Salad Dressing next.
+Try this Easy Pumpkin Seed Pesto or this 10-Minute Caesar Salad Dressing next.

 No-Cook Tomato Sauce. - harvestandnourish.com

-This sauce has just the right balance of sweetness, acidity and heat and a thick texture that won't compromise the structure of your pizza crusts.
+This No-Cook Tomato (Pizza) Sauce has just the right balance of sweetness, acidity and heat and a thick texture that won't compromise the structure of your pizza crusts.
 Using high-quality canned tomatoes, we skip the stovetop and let the natural flavours shine.
 Simple yet bold, balanced and ready in 5 minutes!

 Keyword: no-cook, pizza sauce, tomato sauce